adonisjs/v6-docs/content/docs/experimental/inertia.md

   }
 }
 ```

+See the [official documentation](https://inertiajs.com/redirects) for more information.

 ## Sharing data with all views

 Sometimes, you may need to share the same data across multiple views.
-For instance, sharing the current user information with all views.
+For instance, we are sharing the current user information with all views.
 Having to do this for every controller can become tedious.
 Fortunately, we have two solutions for this issue.

 ### `sharedData`

-In the `config/inertia.ts` file you can define a `sharedData` object.
+In the `config/inertia.ts` file, you can define a `sharedData` object.
 This object allows you to define data that should be shared with all views.

 ```ts
 import { defineConfig } from '@adonisjs/inertia'